 A. We incorporate multiple service learning opportunities into our regular curriculum that invite the girls to venture out into the larger San Francisco community, applying facts and concepts learned in school, and fostering relationships with other local organizations.
 Additionally, Hamlin faculty, in partnership with the Parents Association Lend-a-Hand Committee, provide age-appropriate service learning opportunities for Hamlin students and their families.
 We also firmly believe that school service cultivates good citizenship and leadership in our students, and we provide numerous opportunities for Hamlin girls to serve their school.

 A. In the Middle School, a variety of sports are offered in the athletics program, and girls have the opportunity to play at the club, junior varsity, or varsity levels.
 Close to 90% of Hamlin Middle School students participate in athletics in some way!
 Club level, junior varsity, and varsity are offered in volleyball, cross country, and basketball; in soccer, club level and varsity are offered.
 We also offer a running club in the fall and spring.

 Hamlin participates in the Bay Area Independent Athletic League (BAIAL).

 A. Parents are an integral part of the school, and we encourage all of our parents to become involved with the Hamlin community.
 Through the Parents Association, parents are on campus helping in the lunchroom and the library, preparing for numerous Hamlin community events, organizing community service projects, or helping with school fundraisers.
 You can also find parents reading stories in the classrooms, driving on fieldtrips, sharing a particular expertise as a guest speaker in the classroom, and so much more.

 A. Most definitely!
-Over two-thirds of our families are “dual working.”
+Over 70% of our families are “dual working.”
 Hamlin's Extended Day program is available from 7:00 a.m. until 6:00 p.m. for all grades.
 Hamlin vacation camps are offered on days when school is not in session but many parents may still be at work.
 Whenever possible, we offer morning and evening meeting options to accommodate different schedules.

 A. Teacher evaluations from your daughter’s present school are required as part of the application process.
 Additional letters of recommendation in support of your daughter’s application are neither expected nor required.